 - residential attics

 At American Fire Protection Group, we design, install and repair dry pipe fire suppression systems for a variety of companies, including those operating industrial warehouses, retail parking garages, loading docks and commercial freezers.
 Our AFPG team is also experienced in combining dry and wet pipe fire sprinkler systems in settings where only a few sections lack heat.

+Ready to hear more?
 Let AFPG be your solutions provider when it comes to all types of fire suppression systems.
 We are trained and certified to be a life safety self-performing contractor in the south central United States.